 Apple is clearly trying to expand the line of Apple Watches to fit any size, taste, age, or budget.

 The Apple Watch news dominated an Apple special event (a virtual event that looked like an infomercial) that was webcast Tuesday.
-Apple apparently plans to announce its new iPhone 12 models at another event later this fall.
+Apple apparently plans to announce its new iPhone 12 models at an event later this year.

 The new Watch Series 6 and SE go on sale this Friday.